Update on 22nd December 2020

 As the name suggests, there are cases where the Input Tax Credit (ITC) claimed earlier needs to be reversed on the happening of certain events.
 The reversal could be on account of excess credit claimed earlier or events such as the use of capital goods for other than business purpose, goods subsequently lost or given away as free samples etc. Along with reversal some of these items could attract interest as well.

 The ultimate objective of every taxpayer is to avail ITC to the maximum extent following all the conditions and rules of GST law.
-Success of this goal depends on the internal practices and tools used and some external factors such as vendor compliance.
-Following steps should be followed to maximize ITC:
+The success of this goal depends on the internal practices and tools used and some external factors such as vendor compliance.
+Read the following steps to learn how to claim ITC and understand how to maximize it…

 1. Defining Internal Processes and Controls: